Outer Bounds on the CEO Problem with Privacy Constraints: Inner and Outer Bounds for General Distortion Measure

 \section{Inner and Outer Bounds for General Distortion Measure}

 In this section, we present inner and outer bounds on the rate-distortion-leakage region under a general distortion measure.
+The scenario considered here corresponds to Case (I) in Section \ref{II-B}, and the joint distribution of the model is given in \eqref{jointd}.
 The inner bound directly stems from the result presented in \cite[Theorem 1]{naghibis2015}.
-In contrast, the outer bound is newly derived, and its expression shares more similarity with the inner bound compared to the one obtained by a simple deduction from \cite[Theorem II]{naghibis2015}.
+In contrast, the outer bound is newly derived, and its expression shares more similarity with the inner bound compared to the one obtained by a simple deduction from \cite[Theorem 2]{naghibis2015}.